fenichel/basket-bag/instructions.md

 1. Repeat to attach the upper front panel (C) and upper left side panel (E).
 The result will be a tube of fabric with four vertical seams.
 1. Sew 1/2" grosgrain onto just-finished seams.
     * Optional: Use an accent color for the grosgrain, which will be visible in the finished product.
-1. Press the seams toward the front and rear panels and topstitch.
+1. Press the seams toward the front and rear panels and edgestitch.
     * Note that this is the opposite of the direction used on the lower.
 This is to reduce bulk when sewing them together.
 1. Apply grosgrain in an accent color along the top edge.
 Use either 1/2" or 3/4".